vintasoftware/django-react-boilerplate/README.md

 - `SENTRY_PROJECT_NAME` - Name of the Sentry Project.
 - `SENTRY_API_KEY` - Sentry API key that needs to be generated on Sentry.
 [You can find or create authentication tokens within Sentry](https://sentry.io/api/).

-After enabling dyno metadata and setting the environment variables, your next Heroku Deploys will create a release on Sentry where the release name is the commit SHA, and it will push the source maps to it.
+After enabling dyno metadata and setting the environment variables, your next Render.com Deploys will create a release on Sentry where the release name is the commit SHA, and it will push the source maps to it.

 ## Linting
 - Manually with `poetry run prospector` and `npm run lint` on project root.